 “Opportunity entrepreneurs” are the ones who search for money-making gaps in the market. individuals who are aware of changing circumstances and actively looking to find potential opportunities.

-People who previously had inhibitions about buying online were forced to do so.
+During the pandemic, people who previously had inhibitions about buying online were forced to do so.
 Businesses that previously were only considering e-commerce went digital in droves.
-While traditional bricks and mortar merchants are cutting jobs, digital commerce businesses snowballed.
+While traditional bricks and mortar merchants were cutting jobs, digital commerce businesses snowballed.

 He compares this mindset to that of a “necessity entrepreneur”.
-Someone forced to start a business because they have no alternative.
+Someone who is forced to start a business because they have no alternative.
 He believes that if they were given the chance, most of these business owners would rather take up formal employment instead.

 Teamwork as the Path to Success

 One of the attributes missing with many small business owners is “the ability to reach out for advice”.

-They think that they can do everything better than anyone else they don’t validate their assumption.
+The owner may think that they can do the job better than anyone else they don’t validate their assumption.
 So, they carry on taking on everything themselves.
-Believing that as it is their way it must be the right way!
+Believing that as it is their way it must be the best way!

 Great things in business are never done by one person.
 They’re done by a team of people

 ~ Steve Jobs ~

-It is impossible to read a label from inside the bottle.
-So the leader should create a culture of open and honest feedback.
-Encouraging plain-speak and a process for getting observations from their trusted team members.
+Then with understanding their limited perspective, the leader should create a culture of open and honest feedback.
+Encouraging plain-speak and developing the process for getting advice from their trusted team members.

 The team needs to have a level of trust that permits true debate and constructive conflict to occur.

 Even with an open and candid culture, all businesses need an external perspective.
 Impartial views from someone not in the business but who understands the business.